-The Financial Instruments Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains per statutory provisions.
-The Authority uses the Account to manage premiums paid and discounts received on the early redemption of loans.
-Premiums are debited and discounts credited to the Comprehensive Income and Expenditure Statement when they are incurred, but reversed out of the General Fund to the Account in the Movement in Reserves Statement.
-Over time, the expense or income is posted back to the General Fund Balance in accordance with statutory arrangements for spreading the burden on council tax.
+The financial instruments adjustment account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains per statutory provisions.
+The Authority uses the account to manage premiums paid and discounts received on the early redemption of loans.
+Premiums are debited and discounts credited to the Comprehensive Income and Expenditure Statement when they are incurred, but reversed out of the General Fund to the account in the Movement in Reserves Statement.
+Over time, the expense or income is posted back to the General Fund balance in accordance with statutory arrangements for spreading the burden on council tax.
 In the Authority's case, this period is the unexpired term that was outstanding on the loans when they were redeemed.
-As a result, the balance on the Account at 31st March 2019 will be charged to the General Fund over the next 2 years.
+As a result, the discount received in the year relates to the refinancing of the PFI loan and the discount being released over the remaining unexpired life of the loan.

-2017/18 2018/19
+2020/21 2021/22

 £000 £000

-(29) Balance at 1 April (14)
+- Balance at 1 April

-- Premiums incurred in the year and charged to the Comprehensive Income and Expenditure Statement -
+- Discounts received in the year and charged to the Comprehensive Income and Expenditure Statement (355)

-15 Proportion of discounts received in previous financial years to be charged against the General Fund Balance in accordance with statutory requirements 14
+- Proportion of discounts received in previous financial years to be charged against the General Fund balance in accordance with statutory requirements 22

-15 Amount by which finance costs charged to the Comprehensive Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements 14
+- Amount by which finance costs charged to the Comprehensive Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (333)

-(14) Balance at 31 March -
+- Balance at 31 March (333)